Paper Love: Held Together by Folds, Glue, and Softness

 Folding cranes became a communal ritual of remembrance.
 My sisters and I folded, laughed and cried — and through it, we grew closer.
 The cranes carried reflection, care, and connection.

-A Golden Tree
+A Golden Tree’s Living Remembrance

-Our first Living Memorial was a golden tree housed in a shadow box.
+Our first Living Remembrance was a golden tree housed in a shadow box.
 We invited all who hurt to participate by writing on a leaf and dropping it through the top.
 The memorial was ongoing.
 And it would never wilt.

 We began by selecting colors of the sky that matched our mood, then tore and glued strips of paper, trusting the chaos to add its own beauty.
 As our golden tree evolved, we smoothed its angles and followed each branch as it reached beyond the edge of the page.
 The gold represents the light that remains, even after loss.